sculpd-org/.github/profile/README.md

 - **Everything you need to get started** - Our kits provide all the tools and materials you need to make something you can be proud of.
 - **Detailed step-by-step guides** - Take a look through our step-by-step guides which make it easy for anyone to start their creative journey from home.
 - **Gift their favourite new hobby** - Craft something you can keep, or, gift one of our kits and introduce someone to their new favourite hobby.

-With UPS as our global shipping and storage partner, your possessions will be available to you whenever you need them, throughout the US.
-And with the UPS network of warehouses, your boxes are delivered in 3-days or less.